 For more information on your options for registering for GST go to GST guidance for your business

-Should I register with the Data Protection Commission?
+Should I register with the Jersey Office of the Information Commissioner?

 How much Social Security will I be liable to pay?